 More Delicious Corn Recipes

-If you were impressed by this simple corn recipe, then sample some of these other corn options.
+If you were impressed by this simple corn recipe, then I encourage you to sample some of these other corn options.
 You won’t be sorry.

 - Cheesy Mexican Corn Casserole

 - How to Make Corn Muffins with Bacon, Cheese and Onion

 - Homemade Easy Cream Cheese Hot Mexican Corn Dip Recipe

 Have your say by leaving me a comment.
 I love hearing from you!

 Until next time, stay safe and be well.

 - Slow Cooker